MAILAB-Yonsei/Detection/README.md

 3. python setup.py build install

 4. cd ..
 </code>
 </pre>

-if you want to use dwt down-sampling module
+If you want to use dwt down-sampling module

 <pre>
 <code>